Miami vs. Duke NCAA Football Odds, Plays and Insights | November 27, 2021

 Duke Stats and Trends

-- When Duke records more than 30.1 points, it is 2-0 against the spread and 2-0 overall.
+- Duke is 2-0 against the spread and 2-0 overall when the team notches more than 30.1 points.

-- In games that Duke picks up more than 405.1 yards, the team is 4-2 against the spread and 3-3 overall.
+- In games that Duke totals more than 405.1 yards, the team is 4-2 against the spread and 3-3 overall.

 - The Blue Devils have turned the ball over 10 more times (20 total) than the Hurricanes have forced a turnover (10) this season.